rafbgarcia/EN/README.md

 ### Assumptions

 - This functionality will be used by end-users for searching for the closest place to a given starting point
-- Performance constraints are being ignored as I don't have information such as throughput and dataset size.
-Ignoring some aspects, the code runs linear time based on the dataset size.
+- Time and space constraints are being ignored as I don't have information such as throughput and dataset size.
+The code runs in O(n * m) - dataset size * destination filters size.
 - The search is limited by exact match case insensitive
 - The UI search form:
   - The text field for the starting point. e.g. `union square`